lit-mod-viz/narrative-time-space/annotator-guidelines.md

 Explanation: Mr. Rochester begins telling a story that immerses the reader in another time and place.
 Although he refers to the past in the second paragraph, it is a mere reference to a memory.
 That memory becomes a scene of its own when he launches into detailed description and vignette in the third paragraph, transporting the reader to the past.

+**Example G**

+> “What do you want?”
+I asked, with awkward diffidence.

+> “Say, ‘What do you want, Master Reed?’” was the answer.
+“I want you to come here;” and seating himself in an arm-chair, he intimated by a gesture that I was to approach and stand before him.

+> John Reed was a schoolboy of fourteen years old; four years older than I, for I was but ten: large and stout for his age, with a dingy and unwholesome skin; thick lineaments in a spacious visage, heavy limbs and large extremities.
+He gorged himself habitually at table, which made him bilious, and gave him a dim and bleared eye and flabby cheeks.
+He ought now to have been at school; but his mama had taken him home for a month or two, “on account of his delicate health.”
+Mr. Miles, the master, affirmed that he would do very well if he had fewer cakes and sweetmeats sent him from home; but the mother’s heart turned from an opinion so harsh, and inclined rather to the more refined idea that John’s sallowness was owing to over-application and, perhaps, to pining after home.

+> John had not much affection for his mother and sisters, and an antipathy to me.
+He bullied and punished me; not two or three times in the week, nor once or twice in the day, but continually: every nerve I had feared him, and every morsel of flesh in my bones shrank when he came near.
+There were moments when I was bewildered by the terror he inspired, because I had no appeal whatever against either his menaces or his inflictions; the servants did not like to offend their young master by taking my part against him, and Mrs. Reed was blind and deaf on the subject: she never saw him strike or heard him abuse me, though he did both now and then in her very presence, more frequently, however, behind her back.

+Explanation: Although the narrator suspends the story to provide extended static description, no scene change occurs.
+The description is not anchored in another time and place.